frank-f-trafton/pile_base/README_pile_table.md

 **Notes:**

+* Limitations:
-* This implementation assumes that all of the tables involved are unique objects, and it does not handle tables as keys.
+  * It assumes that all of the tables involved are unique objects.
+  * It does not handle tables as keys.
+  * It cannot replace whole tables in the source table; it can only modify them.
+  * Since `pairs()` is used, it can't guarantee the order (ie array indices) in which values are patched.

 ## pTable.isArray